-The key prediction of the model, from which its welfare and distributional implications stem, is the regional specialization pattern in export-oriented industries: due to the interaction between national comparative advantages and internal trade costs, export-oriented industries locate closer to international gates.
+The central mechanism of the model, from which its welfare and distributional implications stem, is the regional specialization pattern in export-oriented industries: due to the interaction between national comparative advantages and internal trade costs, export-oriented industries locate closer to international gates.
+This industry-location margin is not present in recent models of trade and internal geography such as Ramondo et al. (2014), Redding (2014), or Allen and Arkolakis (2013).